 This course introduces the student to forms of energy bodywork including, shiatsu, Thai massage and reflexology.
-This course includes the environment to the environment of the environm theory, basic techniques, routines and integration into massage sessions.
+This course includes theory, basic techniques, routines and integration into massage sessions.

 Spa Treatment Modalities

 This course is an introduction to aromatherapy, hot stone therapy and facial massage, including the benefits, contraindications, and proper application of each in a massage environment.